Final Fantasy Crystal Chronicles: The Crystal Bearers: Setting and characters

 The game takes place in the same world as Final Fantasy Crystal Chronicles, inhabited by four races; the peaceful Clavats, militaristic Lilties, magic-wielding Yukes and rebellious Selkies.
 Each race being represented by a magical crystal.
 The story is set 1000 years after the events of Crystal Chronicles.
 During the intervening years, a war between the Lilties and Yukes ended when the Yuke Crystal was destroyed, exiling the Yukes to non-existence and establishing a technologically advanced kingdom.
 Their technology is based around crystal reactors, which generate power using fragments of the Yuke Crystal.
 Magic has become rare, used by those with crystal shards embedded in their bodies, dubbed "crystal bearers".
 Their powers, which have been in the past used for evil, cause crystal bearers to become both respected and feared.

 The main protagonist is Layle, a Clavat crystal bearer with gravity-manipulating abilities.
-On his journey, he accompanies the Selkie Belle, a member of the Selkie guild; the Selkie Keiss, am ambitious man determined to play a role in the Lilty Kingdom; and Althea, princess of the Lilty Kingdom.
+On his journey, he accompanies the Selkie Belle, a member of the Selkie guild; the Selkie Keiss, an ambitious man determined to play a role in the Lilty Kingdom; and Althea, princess of the Lilty Kingdom.
 An important supporting character is the Lilty engineer Cid, creator of the crystal reactors and a version of the recurring Final Fantasy character.
 The main adversaries are the Lilty general Jegran, a supremacist who ruthlessly maintains the status quo; and Amidatelion, a surviving Yuke determined to restore the Yuke Crystal by any means.